mendix/docs/content/developerportal/collaborate/stories.md

 ### 2.2 Creating a New Sprint {#sprint}

-To add a new sprint, click **New sprint** and fill in some details, including the name of the sprint or release and where it should be located in the structure of your **Stories** page.
+To add a new sprint, click **New sprint** and fill in some details, including the name of the Sprint or release and where it should be located in the structure of your **Stories** page.

 ![](attachments/sprint-example.png)

 ### 2.3 Moving a Story {#moving}

-To move a story, select the story, click **Move to**, then select the sprint where the story should be moved:
+To move a story: select the story, click **Move to**, then select the sprint where the story should be moved:

 ![](attachments/move-to.png)